actionprojecteu/dmptool-api/README.md

 [app.py](application/app.py) controls the flask server in production and development mode.
 The differents URIs and methods that are in the server are:
  - Login: manage the user sessions.
- 	- /login : a user log in the server.
+ 	- /login : the user log in the server.
  		- Method: GET
  		- Request: basic authorization header from a user.
  		- Response: json object with the username, email, project, project_description, access_token and refresh_token.
  		- Status code: 200
- 	- /logout : a user logout the server.
+ 	- /logout : the user logout of the server.
  		- Method: DELETE
  		- Request: bearer token of a user.
  		- Response: json object with a msg of success.
  		- Status code: 200
- 	- /changepassword : a user change his password.
+ 	- /changepassword : the user changes his password.
  		- Method: PUT
  		- Request: bearer token of a user and newpassword in the header.
  		- Response: json object with a msg of success.